I might be pregnant. Where can I take a pregnancy test? How much will it cost and will they tell my parents?

 Many teens find that telling a parent, guardian or other trusted adult about a pregnancy can be helpful.
 Teens don’t have to go to a clinic or health care provider alone if a parent or guardian knows and is willing to help.
 Parents/guardians can offer guidance and support during a really stressful time.
 So it’s always good for teens to consider talking with a parent, guardian or an adult in their lives who they know well and trust, so they don’t need to deal with this all by themselves.

 My partner is pressuring me to take drugs or get drunk before we have sex.
 What should I do?
 What should I say?

 The “morning after” usually refers to what happens after two people have sex.
-It usually depends on what happens the…Read FAQ »
+Having sex could mean oral sex, anal…Read FAQ »